-4.5.2 While restructuring the loans in areas affected by a natural calamity, banks shall also take into account the insurance proceeds, if any, receivable from the Insurance Company.
-The insurance proceeds shall be adjusted to the 'restructured accounts' in cases where fresh loan have been granted to the borrower.
-However, banks shall act with empathy and consider restructuring and granting fresh loans without waiting for the receipt of insurance claim in cases where there is reasonable certainty of receiving the claim.
+4.5.2 While restructuring loans in an area affected by a natural calamity, banks shall also take into account the insurance proceeds, if any, receivable from an insurance company.
+The insurance proceeds shall be adjusted towards the 'restructured accounts' in cases where fresh loans have been granted to the borrower.
+However, banks shall act with empathy and consider restructuring and granting fresh loans without waiting for the receipt of the insurance claim in cases where there is reasonable certainty of receiving the claim.